Dual inheritance theory: Mechanisms of cultural evolution

 In DIT, the evolution and maintenance of cultures is described by five major mechanisms: natural selection of cultural variants, random variation, cultural drift, guided variation and transmission bias.

 Natural selection

-Cultural differences among individuals can lead to differential survival of individuals.
+Differences between cultural phenomena result in differential rates of their spread; similarly, cultural differences among individuals can lead to differential survival and reproduction rates of individuals.
 The patterns of this selective process depend on transmission biases and can result in behavior that is more adaptive to a given environment.

 Random variation

 Random variation arises from errors in the learning, display or recall of cultural information, and is roughly analogous to the process of mutation in genetic evolution.

 Cultural drift

 Cultural drift is a process roughly analogous to genetic drift in evolutionary biology.
 In cultural drift, the frequency of cultural traits in a population may be subject to random fluctuations due to chance variations in which traits are observed and transmitted (sometimes called "sampling error").
 These fluctuations might cause cultural variants to disappear from a population.
 This effect should be especially strong in small populations.
 A model by Hahn and Bentley shows that cultural drift gives a reasonably good approximation to changes in the popularity of American baby names.
 Drift processes have also been suggested to explain changes in archaeological pottery and technology patent applications.
 Changes in the songs of song birds are also thought to arise from drift processes, where distinct dialects in different groups occur due to errors in songbird singing and acquisition by successive generations.
 Cultural drift is also observed in an early computer model of cultural evolution.